KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2020-08-16-app-engine.md

 You generally don't have to worry about this, but if you notice that your live site takes a few seconds to refresh when you come back to it, that's probably because it's spinning back up after being shutdown due to inactivity.

-You can read more about this [here](https://cloud.google.com/appengine/docs/standard/java11/how-instances-are-managed).
+You can read more about this [Google Cloud - AppEngine-InstanceManagement](https://cloud.google.com/appengine/docs/standard/java11/how-instances-are-managed).

 # Logs

 When you're running locally, your logs and print statements will output to your command line.

-For you live server, your logs and print statements are available in the **Logging** tab at [console.cloud.google.com](https://console.cloud.google.com) (direct link [here](https://console.cloud.google.com/logs)).
+For you live server, your logs and print statements are available in the **Logging** tab at [console.cloud.google.com](https://console.cloud.google.com) (direct link [Google Cloud - Console](https://console.cloud.google.com/logs)).
 You should see something like this:

 ![Google Cloud logs](/tutorials/google-cloud/images/app-engine-1.png)